 Second or subsequent marriages are much likelier to end in divorce than first marriages.
 When people have gone through divorces before, the idea of doing it again might not seem as scary.
 Many people in the 50+ demographic have been married more than once, and they might be more willing to end their marriages when they already know what the experience is like and what they might expect.

 No matter why a divorce might happen, people over 50 might face special challenges when they end their marriages.
 Since they are closer to retirement age, they will not have as much time to save for retirement as they would if they divorced while younger.
 Older adults who choose to divorce may also have complex asset division issues that might need to be addressed.
-An experienced family law attorney can help clients understand whether a divorce makes sense and how they can best protect their interests if they choose to move forward.
+An experienced family law matters attorney can help clients understand whether a divorce makes sense and how they can best protect their interests if they choose to move forward.